New double act

 In comes Alberto

 2014 – Left-back Alberto Moreno signed from his hometown club Sevilla for £12m.
-He struck three times in 141 outings before being released last June.
+He struck three times in 141 outings before being released in June 2019.

 2008 – Fernando Torres struck the only goal of the game late on as we won at Sunderland in our opening League game of the season.

 Back up north

 1909 - Stalwart centre-half Alex Raisbeck was sold to Partick Thistle for £500.
 He netted nineteen times in 341 games in eleven years, becoming our first skipper to lift the League title in 1901.
 He went on to win a further League title five years later, as well as a Second Division championship.
 He returned to Anfield in 1939 as a scout, staying in that role until his death ten years later.

 Ephraim on the mark